mdn/content/files/en-us/web/svg/attribute/overflow/index.md

 The **`overflow`** attribute sets what to do when an element's content is too big to fit in its block formatting context. **This feature is not widely implemented yet**.

-This attribute has the same parameter values and meaning as the {{cssxref("overflow", "CSS overflow property")}}, however, the following additional points apply:
+This attribute has the same parameter values and meaning as the CSS {{cssxref("overflow")}} property, however, the following additional points apply:

 - If it has a value of `visible`, the attribute has no effect (i.e., a clipping rectangle is not created).
 - If the `overflow` property has the value `hidden` or `scroll`, a clip of the exact size of the SVG viewport is applied.